 60-89 day's prior departure: US$ 300 or 25% of the land cost whichever is higher.

-30 days to 44 days prior departure: US$ 600 or 75% of the land cost whichever is higher.
+Thirty days to 44 days before departure: US$ 600 or 75% of the land cost whichever is higher.

 Less than 30 days: 100%

-Airfare cancellation fee will be as per respective airlines policy.
-Some hotels may ask a non refundable deposit which will be communicated to you accordingly.
+An airfare cancellation fee will be as per respective airlines policy.
+Some hotels may ask a nonrefundable deposit which will be communicated to you accordingly.

 Travel Protection Plan

-While Far & High Adventure Travel does the best to ensure that your trip goes as smoothly as planned, there is always a chance of unforeseen events and conditions such as illness, accident, inclement weather, flight cancellation, missed connection, or loss of baggage etc. which may cause interruption, delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
+We do our best to ensure that your trip goes as smoothly as planned.
+However, there may be a chance of unforeseen events and conditions such as illness, accident, inclement weather, flight cancellation, missed-connection, or loss of baggage, etc that may cause interruption, delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
 It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Far & High's trip cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+Far & High's trip cost does not cover any of these expenses or losses, and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.